 - Waterproof day sack of about 15-25 litres for carrying your daily needs

 - Sleeping liner (silk/cotton) or lightweight sleeping bag (1 season)

 - Lightweight trekking boots with ankle support, and a sole that does not bend too easily

-- Waterproof windbreaker and trousers, preferably breathable
+- Waterproof windbreaker top, preferably breathable

 - Pair of lycra style cycling shorts to wear whilst trekking (keeps leeches out!)

 - Trekking-type clothes - lightweight, sythetic-material trousers and shorts, shirts and T-shirts, jumper or midlayer fleece, underwear and several pairs of hiking socks, trainers or sandals